 The project is funded by the Carinthian Economic Development Fund (KWF) TD-IKT funding program.

 TrustVehicle aims at developing and experimentally assessing on the consortium vehicle platforms trustable and robust controllers and sensor fusion systems along with adaptive Human Machine Interfaces (HMIs), which can safely operate in complex and real-world traffic situations.
 Together with 11 other partners from the whole vehicle value chain TrustVehicle will enhance the safety and user-friendliness of level 3 automated driving (L3AD) systems during the transition period from human driving to fully automated driving.CISC contributions are threefold:

-- Provide modelling and simulation know-how supporting setup of simulation frameworks;
+- Provide modeling and simulation know-how supporting the setup of simulation frameworks;

 - User acceptance evaluation, vehicle driver interaction, driver interaction measures;

 Start/Duration: June 1st, 2017 / 36 month

 The project is funded by the European Commission under the Horizon 2020 Program (Call H2020-ART-2016-2017) under the Grant Agreement No. 723324.